 At Off the Record, we believe that there is no "one size fits all" approach to counselling and that each client is an individual with unique experiences and needs.
-We have counsellors who are fully trained and have experience in a variety, including the following:
+We have counsellors who are fully trained and have experience in a variety of approaches, including the following:

 A number of our counsellors also have additional training that include such areas as working with children and young people, attachment, substance abuse, and bereavement.